-Finding a franchise QB is still NFL’s toughest puzzle
+Finding a franchise QB is still the NFL’s toughest puzzle

 The NFL has evolved into more of a passing league in recent years, thanks in part to rule changes that favor quarterbacks and the proliferation of spread offenses.
 Passing yards are up nearly 11 percent from 20 years ago, and the number of 4,000-yard quarterbacks has quadrupled since 2000.
 Offenses, on average, now use “11 personnel” — one running back, one tight end and three wide receivers — on 58.4 percent of their plays, up from 34 percent in 2008.

-“It’s driven by that position,” says Paul Hackett, a former quarterbacks coach and offensive coordinator.
+“It’s driven by that position,” says Paul Hackett, a former quarterbacks coach and offensive coordinator in the league.
 “Now, what’s great about the NFL is the variance of styles in quarterbacking.
 So there’s a lot of ways to do that, but it still remains the key to success in football — how you coach and evaluate the quarterback.”

 Only three Super Bowl-winning quarterbacks this century can reasonably be considered non-franchise players: Nick Foles with the 2017 Philadelphia Eagles, Brad Johnson with the 2002 Tampa Bay Buccaneers and Trent Dilfer with the 2000 Baltimore Ravens.

-So it’s no surprise that most No. 1 draft picks are quarterbacks, that most league MVPs are quarterbacks and that the most lucrative contracts are awarded to … quarterbacks.
+So it’s no surprise that most No. 1 overall draft picks are quarterbacks, that most league MVPs are quarterbacks and that the most lucrative contracts are awarded to … quarterbacks.

 But the margin between the really good ones and the great ones can be significant.

-“You can win with a middle guy, but you better be really, really good everywhere else,” says one NFC coach, who requested anonymity to speak freely.
+“You can win with a middle guy, but you better be really, really good everywhere else,” said one NFC coach, who spoke on the condition of anonymity to discuss the matter freely.
 “That’s the problem with it.
 You need the system, the coaches and all that to help a guy.
 If they can’t just carry the weight like one of those transcendent QBs, a couple injuries and you’re done.”

 In recent years, the pressure for young quarterbacks to star immediately and the urgency for teams to find that star seems greater than ever.